 Posted by अम्बुज सरोज शुक्ला on Friday, 2 November 2018

-On Twitter, several individuals have made identical assertions about the JNU student leader by sharing an article by fake news website Dainik Bharat which is titled – “Hinduism is bad, Islam is good.
+On Twitter, several individuals made identical assertions about the JNU student leader by sharing an article by fake news website Dainik Bharat which is titled – “Hinduism is bad, Islam is good.
 Allah is powerful, convert to Islam: Kanhaiya Kumar (translated).”
 Among those who have circulated the article are those followed by Railway Minister Piyush Goyal’s Office.
 Twitter user Yashveer Yadav termed the alleged statements by Kumar as “leftist agenda against Hinduism.”

 Since January 2020, the clip has been circulating with a similar claim that reads, “Kanhaiya Kumar disclosing his real identity of a converted Muslim in a closed door.
 He needs to be exposed.”